Original Prusa XL: Large-Scale CoreXY FDM 3D Printer with up to 5 Independent Toolheads for Multi-Material Experience

 The XL holds up to five 2kg spools using built-in holders—three on the left, two on the right.
 Each toolhead feeds filament through clear PTFE tubing for easy visual monitoring.

-Prusa XL 3D printer displaying a completed multicolored Iron Man helmet print, with filament spools visible on sides.
+Prusa XL 3D printer with Iron Man helmet print, showcasing colorful filament spools and branding on a dark background.

 What is the mainboard of the Original Prusa XL?